mikeal/ZDAG/SPEC.md

 Standard DELTA compression rules are applied to TYPED_MAPS as standard MAPs.

-This means that a list of only bytes or strings costs only 1 byte to open, 1 to close ( unless the structure is a the root, then it's omitted) and a VARINT for every index in the compression table it references, effectively shortening the list encoding by a byte for every entry greater than zero.
+This means that a list of only bytes or strings costs only 1 byte to open, 1 to close ( unless the structure is at the root, then it's omitted) and a VARINT for every index in the compression table it references, effectively shortening the list encoding by a byte for every entry greater than zero.
 The same efficiency gain is made with typed maps.

+## ROOT_COMPRESSION

+A few final rules shave off the last unnecessary bytes.

+1. When a container type (map or list) is the root structure the final terminator of the container MUST be omitted.
+2. When the final encoded data contains no links or values the two null bytes for those empty headers (0 to terminate the links header, 0 for the size of an empty values header) must be omitted.
+   * When encoding an inline VARINT as the root structure you MUST prefix a 0, 1, or 18 value with the STRUCTURE_VARINT token.

 # CONSTANTS